 We are very active persons and when we travel to a foreign country we like to do hiking, water sports and all kind of activities available in that place!

 The Flexible TRAVEL insurance COVERS 150 activities you love + more

-Whether you prefer to do summer and water activities or winter and snow activities, both are covered by World Nomads Travel Insurance.
+Whether you prefer to do summer and water activities or winter and snow activities, you should have a travel insurance.

 Just think about any activity you wish to do on your holiday and this travel insurance will cover it.
 Don't take my word for it, check and see for yourself!

 We explore the hole country and hiking in Skaftafell Park was one of the most interesting experiences!

 2. Visit the place where 2 tectonic plates meet

 Here is the only place in the world where you can touch both plates with one hand without being submerged.

 The eruption of Bardarbunga and Holuhraun from 2014 caused the starting of a movement process of these two plates.
-The movement process might last for decades or even more.

 3. Visit Snaefellsjokull National Park one of the best Iceland things to do

 A famous place thanks to Jules Verne book “A journey to the Center of the Universe”, Snaefellsjokull National Park is home to an old glacier with the same name.

 A whole day of hiking and exploring the glacier would recharge your batteries and would make you feel unbeatable!

-It is one of the fewer places in the world where you can find packed together a dormant volcano, black sandy beaches, and rock formations.
+It is one of the fewer places in the world where you can find packed together with a dormant volcano, black sandy beaches, and rock formations.